OIL-FREE COOKING AND BAKING

 STOVETOP: HOW TO COOK WITHOUT OIL

 Sauteing & Stir-Frying: Can you cook with water instead of oil?
 It’s as simple as it sounds when learning how to saute without oil or stir-fry, and yes, all you need is water.
-You can also use vegetable broth or wine, a little Bragg Liquid Aminos, or low-sodium tamari or soy sauce (watch out for the salt, however).
+You can also use veggie broth or wine, a little Bragg Liquid Aminos, or low-sodium tamari or soy sauce (watch out for the salt, however).

 They will begin to release their water and start to brown.
 Give them plenty of time until you see the browning.
 Keep turning them in the pan until they have caramelized.
 Watch this quick video on how to saute onions without oil.